 Types of Softwares

-Now that we have enough idea about software and its working, let us dive deeper and learn about its types.
+Now that we have enough idea about software and its working, let us dive deeper and learn about the different types of software.

 Software is of 4 main types- Application Software, System Software, Programming Software, and Malicious Software.